inekipelov/combine-async-await/README.md

 - Support for task-based asynchronous subscription
 - Specialized handling for publishers that never fail
 - Convert AsyncSequence to Combine Publishers with proper backpressure handling
+- Convert AsyncStream and AsyncThrowingStream to Combine Publishers

 ## Requirements